Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/folly-and-fortune/rules/_index.md

 This expansion adds more types of powers on cards.

-* **IF STOPPED** triggers only if you stopped here (and didn't keep rolling).
+* **Stopped?** triggers only if you stopped here (and didn't keep rolling).
 All cards in the base game are this type by default.
-* **IF PASSED** triggers as soon as you decide to keep rolling after this one and _stays_ on future rolls.
+* **Passed?** triggers as soon as you decide to keep rolling after this one and _stays_ on future rolls.
-* **IF UNSEEN** triggers at the end of your turn if you never reached this card at all.
+* **Unseen?** triggers at the end of your turn if you never reached this card at all.
 This is always combined with a second effect of another type.

 @TODO: IMAGE EXAMPLE